-\end{theorem} As in the convex case, for $\nu < 1$ the log factors appearing in the complexity bound for \algname{R-clipped-SSTM} are worse than the corresponding factor in the bound for \algname{R-clipped-SGD}.
-Thus, \algname{R-clipped-SGD} has the best known high-probability complexity results for strongly convex $f$ and $\nu = 0$.
+\end{theorem} As in the convex case, for $\nu < 1$, the log-factors appearing in the complexity bound for \algname{R-clipped-SSTM} are worse than the corresponding factor in the bound for \algname{R-clipped-SGD}.
+Thus, \algname{R-clipped-SGD} has the best-known high-probability complexity results for strongly convex $f$ and $\nu = 0$.